A New Continuum Formulation for Materials--Part I. The Equations of Motion for a Single-Component Fluid: Introduction

-Despite these appealing features, there are two aspects of my formulation that may appear troubling. \ (1) The mechanical mass density is not a directly measurable quantity, and\ (2) my formulation is incompatible with the kinetic theory of gases. \ Regarding the first item, it should be observed that there are many instances of well-accepted macroscopic theories that involve computationally useful, but not directly measurable, quantities.\ \ The admitted difference here is that one is accustomed to conceiving of the mass density as an absolute concept with no ambiguity built into its definition and, therefore, seeming to present no need for alternate definitions. \ It is typical for more licence to be granted when defining new velocities and energies, for example. \ Although the mechanical mass density is an abstract concept, my theory uses it not in place of--but rather in conjunction with--the actual mass density, which is a quantity that is measurable and tied, in an averaged sense, to the masses of the molecules comprising the fluid.\footnote{The physical idea of an impenetrable surface, for example, requires that no \textit{actual} mass may go through the surface, whereas this condition does not, in itself, bar \textit{mechanical} mass from going through the surface.} \ The second of the concerns mentioned above carries more significance. \ The incompatibility is evident from the fact that the Navier-Stokes-Fourier equations may be derived from the Boltzmann equation via the Chapman-Enskog procedure for the special case of a classical monatomic ideal gas (see Huang \cite[\textsc{Ch.}6]{huang}, for example). \ With this procedure, the Navier-Stokes-Fourier formulation is the first-order approximation in the parameter $K\!n$. \ It must be emphasized that the difference between Navier-Stokes-Fourier and my theory is \textit{not} a higher-order $K\!n$\ effect. \ Therefore, mine may not be developed from the Burnett equations or Grad's moment method, for example. \ The connection between Navier-Stokes-Fourier and kinetic gas theory is generally interpreted to mean that both are correct, but perhaps both are missing the same concept. \ I realize that without proof, this seems like a heretical claim. \ However, if the results of the aforementioned light scattering experiment support my theory, then this would necessitate a reconception of kinetic gas theory in the hydrodynamic regime.
+Despite these appealing features, there are two aspects of my formulation that may appear troubling:\ (1) the mechanical mass density is not a directly measurable quantity, and\ (2) my formulation is incompatible with the kinetic theory of gases. \ Regarding the first item, it should be observed that there are many instances of well-accepted macroscopic theories that involve computationally useful, but not directly measurable, quantities.\ \ The admitted difference here is that one is accustomed to conceiving of the mass density as an absolute concept with no ambiguity built into its classical definition and, therefore, seeming to present no need for alternate definitions. \ It is typical for more licence to be granted when defining new velocities and energies, for example. \ Although the mechanical mass density is an abstract concept, my theory uses it not in place of--but rather in conjunction with--the actual mass density, which is a quantity that is measurable and tied, in an averaged sense, to the masses of the molecules comprising the fluid.\footnote{The physical idea of an impenetrable surface, for example, requires that no \textit{actual} mass may go through the surface, whereas this condition does not, in itself, bar \textit{mechanical} mass from going through the surface.} \ The second of the concerns mentioned above carries more significance. \ The incompatibility is evident from the fact that the NSF equations may be derived from the Boltzmann equation via the Chapman-Enskog procedure for the special case of a classical monatomic ideal gas (see Huang \cite[\textsc{Ch.}6]{huang}, for example). \ With this procedure, the NSF formulation is the first-order approximation in the parameter $K\!n$. \ It must be emphasized that the difference between Navier-Stokes-Fourier and my theory is \textit{not} a higher-order $K\!n$\ effect. \ Therefore, mine may not be developed from the Burnett equations or Grad's moment method, for example. \ The connection between NSF and kinetic gas theory is generally interpreted to mean that both are correct, but perhaps this agreement is simply because both are lacking the same feature, i.e. a mechanism for macroscopic diffusion of mass. \ I realize that without proof, this seems like a heretical claim. \ However, if the results of the aforementioned light scattering experiment support my theory, then this would necessitate a reconception of kinetic gas theory in the hydrodynamic regime.